 We know Clipper Race Crew Supporters want to come and see their loved ones receive awards and take part in the celebrations, but the number of attendees will be limited by the size of the venue provided by the host port.
 A certain number of tickets will be reserved for supporters and information on how to obtain tickets and costs will be announced eight weeks prior to the fleet’s arrival in port.
 Tickets will be prioritised for those supporting a crew member who took part in the race to the stopover port.
 You will not need to obtain a ticket for your crew member as these are allocated separately.

-There will be spectator boats for Race Start in August 2017 and the Homecoming Parade at the end of the Clipper Race in July 2018 to allow supporters to watch the fleet from the water.
-There will also be spectator boats to watch the parade of sail on the water in some of the other ports, depending on port logistics, demand for tickets, and availability of charter vessels.
+There will be spectator boats to watch the parade of sail on the water in some ports, depending on port logistics, demand for tickets, and availability of charter vessels.
 Any plans for supporter boats, and how to secure tickets, will be conveyed in the port information issued eight weeks prior to the fleet’s arrival into port.